 * Any use of periodic (less frequent than annual) data collection cycles to reduce burden.

 Standard statistical methods will be used to analyze the collected data.
 Subjective inputs will be converted to objective data by assigning numerical values to the responses received.
-Simple summation of the data will be developed to identify most critical safety issues in priority order.
+Simple summation of the data will be developed to identify the most critical safety issues, in priority order.
 No statistical stratification and sample selection will be utilized.
 No unusual problems requiring specialized sampling procedures are expected.
 The data will be collected on a two-year basis.

 3. Describe methods to maximize response rates and to deal with issues of non-response.
 The accuracy and reliability of information collected must be shown to be adequate for intended uses.
 For collections based on sampling, a special justification must be provided for any collection that will not yield "reliable" data that can be generalized to the universe studied.

-The Strategic Planning Standing Committee will make direct e-mail and telephone contact with individuals and organizations identified and approved by the JPDO Aviation Safety Working Group to be key stakeholders in the air transportation system.
+The Strategic Planning Standing Committee will make direct e-mail and telephone contact with individuals and organizations identified by the JPDO Aviation Safety Working Group as key stakeholders in the air transportation system.

+The contractor team administering the survey will email intended survey participants prior to making the survey available online to announce the survey, and will provide an informational packet designed to familiarize the intended participants with the survey and encourage their participation.
+The packet will include materials that will assist the intended participant to complete the survey online.
+The contents of the package are to be determined.

+The survey service used to enable world wide web-based collection of the information will be used to generate invitations to participate in the survey.
+The service will track completion of the survey by invited participants and will be programmed to send reminders to them to complete the survey during the period in which it is open for response.
+The text of these emails is to be determined.

+The contractor team administering the survey will track responses online using the survey service’s tools and will attempt to contact invited participants that have not completed the survey, by phone, to encourage participation as the survey period draws to a close.
+The script for these calls is to be determined.

 4. Describe any tests of procedures or methods to be undertaken.
 Testing is encouraged as an effective means of refining collections of information to minimize burden and improve utility.
 Tests must be approved if they call for answers to identical questions from 10 or more respondents.
 A proposed test or set of test may be submitted for approval separately or in combination with the main collection of information.

 The proposed survey will ask each respondent to name five (5) current and five (5) NextGen safety issues.
-Each respondent will have the opportunity to narratively describe each named issue, should they desire to.
+Each respondent will be asked to narratively describe each named issue.
 Each respondent will be provided information related to the NASSP and NextGen for reference.
-Each respondent will be asked to rate the potential for each of the 36 NASSP strategies to address the current and NextGen safety issues they name.
+For each issue identified, respondents will be asked to select the NASSP Goal, and within that Goal, the Objective with the potential to address the issue.
+Within the Objective identified, respondents will be asked to rate the potential for each of the selected Objective’s strategies to address the issue.
 Each respondent will also be asked to rank the importance of the 36 NASSP strategies.

 This is a straightforward survey, oriented toward a select group of individuals working within the aviation safety domain.
 No testing outside the development team is planned.
-Lessons learned from an earlier, similar though considerably shorter, survey used to substantiate the current version of the NASSP have been applied to the development of the proposed information collection.
+Lessons learned from an earlier, similar though considerably longer, survey used to substantiate the current version of the NASSP have been applied to the development of the proposed information collection.